-Figure 6.
-Generalization of object category information between types of depiction across time. a, Cross-decoding between types of depiction across time.
-Between all types of depiction, we found high cross-decoding accuracies based on the MEG data already early on, peaking at $\sim$ 100 ms, and remaining high until shortly after the offset of the stimulus. b, Differences between decoding within and across types of depiction across time.
-Beginning early, peaking at $\sim$ 100 ms, and remaining throughout most of the trial, decoding accuracies within type of depiction were significantly higher than decoding accuracies across types of depiction.
-These differences declined after the peak.
-Shaded areas represent the SEM across participants for each time point.
-Colored lines below the accuracy plots indicate significant time points (p < 0.05, cluster-based permutation test).
+Fig 5.
+Generalization of object category information between types of depiction across time.
+Between all types of depiction, we found high cross-decoding accuracies based on the MEG data already early on, peaking around 100ms, and remaining high until shortly after the offset of the stimulus.
+Shaded areas reflect the standard error of the mean across participants for each time point.
+Colored lines below the accuracy plots indicate significant time points (p<0.05, cluster-based permutation test).